Table of Contents

 Get the best return on your £50,000 investment

-When we invest, we do it for a number of reasons.
+When we invest, we do it for several reasons.
 Primarily, we want to protect our wealth for the future – this is particularly important in times of low interest and high inflation.
 If it’s held in cash, the real value of a savings account can go down over time.
-So, a lot of savers turn to investment in the markets to hold their cash.
+So, a lot of savers turn to investments in the markets to hold their cash.

 Another important thing to note as you gain an understanding of how to invest 50K is diversification.
 A fully diversified investment portfolio is vital to give your savings the best chance of generating steady, consistent returns over any given time period.
 This is where employing the services of a wealth manager can pay off in the long run.
 When deciding how to invest 50K, it’s a serious figure that requires care and monitoring to ensure it performs – a good wealth manager will offer this and more.

-You only have to look at the difference in the returns of the top digital wealth managers to get an idea of how much difference good management can make.
+You only must look at the difference in the returns of the top digital wealth managers to get an idea of how much difference good management can make.
 Moneyfarm, for example, was found by Boring Money to have performed best over three years compared to 14 other top wealth managers.
-You can see the full breakdown of the study here, and of course, past performance is no indicator of future returns, but you’ll see how much returns can vary.
+Of course, past performance is no indicator of future returns, but you’ll see how much returns can vary.

 Five tips for investing £50,000

 So, you have £50,000 to invest, and you’re ready to put it to work.
 There are, however, some key things to remember before you start investing your money and growing your wealth.
 It’s possible to make mistakes when investing, and investors often stumble at some easily avoidable hurdles when they’re just setting out on their financial journeys.